 Just like any break up, it can be tough, but here are some helpful tips that might make this one a little easier:

 Like a bandit, sugar robs us of energy.

 Now that’s just mean.
 It’s depletes our stores of B vitamins (you now know how important those guys are) and creates that blood sugar spike and then… CRASH.
 Leaving us worse off than how tired we might have been in the first place.

 The average daily sugar consumption is 22 teaspoons (330 calories, yow.)

 Consuming 330 calories a day, equals 2,130 calories per week, equals 9,240 calories per month.
 Trying to lose weight, specifically body fat?
 Consider that there are 3,500 calories in a pound of body fat.
 Doing the math, this is an excess of almost two pounds per month.

 Unfortunately, we consider them even worse than the real deal.
 Artificial sweeteners cause “calorie dysregulation,” meaning they can cause us to overeat.
 Aspartame is a known neurotoxin, Splenda is “chlorinated” sugar, and chlorine is a known carcinogen, and they ALL contribute greatly to glycation and inflammation, translation = aging wrinkles.

-Take the Prescribe Nutrition challenge – 1 week no added/refined sugar.
+Take this challenge – 1 week no added/refined sugar.
 Fill up on natural sweets like fruits, veggies, and use sweeteners like real honey, real maple syrup, stevia to replace refined or artificial sweeteners.
 If you don’t feel a wave of increased energy after one week – come knocking on our door.
 We’ll set this straight.